tdrhq/slite/README.md

 (i.e. when the test fails the debugger will open up).
 Delete a test with `M-x slite-delete-test`.

+Press Delete to delete a test (useful when you rename a test and want to delete the old test).

 Press `M-.` on the test name in the details view to jump to the test.
 (This *only* works on Lispworks, and *only* if you use a [patched](https://github.com/tdrhq/fiveam) version of FiveAM)

+Press `C-c j` to compile the current expression, and then rerun the tests.
+(Essentially equivalent to `C-c C-c` followed by `C-c v`)

 Honestly, that's about all you need to know.
 Although, there's one more neat little feature: